 Drain Pro Plumbing offers repair and installation service for both residential and commercial sump pumps.
-In Seattle, Washington and surrounding areas, our sewer and sump pump repair services are offered at highly competitive prices.
+In Seattle, Washington and surrounding areas, our repair services are offered at highly competitive prices.
 If you need sump pump repair in Seattle, call Drain Pro!

 24/7 Emergency Sump Pump & Sewer Services

-Drain Pro Plumbing offers all day 24/7 emergency service in case you have a sewage ejector or sump pump failure.
+Drain Pro Plumbing offers all day 24/7 emergency service in case you have a sewage ejector or complete failure.
 You can call our installers number at 253-236-5000 for the Seattle and Kent area, or contact us online.

 Sump Pump Installation Cost Seattle